Vicondrus/QuarkChat/README.md

 ## Connexion

-To guarantee you a highly anonymous connexion, program uses peer-to-peer connexion protocol. (no server involved, so your data will no be monitored)
+To guarantee you a highly anonymous connexion, program uses peer-to-peer connexion protocol. (no server involved, so your data will no be monitored).\
 Because it is a **beta** version, we stronly recommand you, if you are using a router connexion, to do port forwarding.
-In the next version we will implement uPnP.
+In the next version we will implement uPnP.\
-This application is using TCP ports.
+This application is using TCP ports. \

 ---

 ## Encryption

-For this version, only Symmetric Encryption Algorithms are present.
+For this version, only Symmetric Encryption Algorithms are present.\
 Encryption can be actived using the menu **Encryption Settings**

 ---